 This is connected to the Olivet Discourse where Jesus vividly describes the days of the Son of Man.

-Remember, Jesus is specific and speaks of this generation alive then in our introduction texts.
+Remember in our introduction texts, Jesus is specific and speaks of this generation as alive then.
 He speaks that He must suffer from them.

 There are other texts that use that phrase like this one: